diamantiSolutions/solutions/lbaas/haproxy/specs/stable/readme.md

 ***
-> you can use run*.sh scripts in this dir to do everythign in one step.
-But be aware that it assumes you dont have any existign pods running.
-So its better to run the script first with delete option to cleanup.
+> you can use run*.sh scripts in this dir to do everything in one step.
+But be aware that it assumes you don’t have any existing pods running.
+So, it’s better to run the script first with delete option to cleanup.
 ```
 ./run.sh delete
 ./run.sh